bertman12/wc3-creeps-vs-humans/src/ideas.md

 if you have no gold mines, then you are eliminated or subjugated by the killing player of your last mine

 Make it so creeps will find a new random valid target every 90 seconds if it hasnt changed, to prevent rushing player bases

+add fortified mines upgrade which gives mines multishot

+give 2nd attack to base that only targets heros and deos alot of chaos dmg

+maybe also let players choose their inital units spawned

+add some units tehy can spawn that last 30 seconds to help push ut from base